KRy28/CS3450Group3/README.md

 Jira - Scrumand task managment software

-Djengo - Backend and some frontend for website
+Django - Backend and some frontend for website

 Optional: